ukwa/ukwa-manage/README.md

 ### generate-cdx.py ###

-- Read the list of WARCs
+- Read the list of WARCs from the CIPD message
 - Generate CDX for all WARCs in a checkpoint.
 - Update cdx-to-merge and warc-to-location files on HDFS
 - Merge QA Wayback CDX (TBC?)